disdi/nlnet-proposal/docs/2024-proposal/roadmap.md

 - **Estimated Duration:** 4 months
 - **Costs:** 15,000 Euros
-- **Tasks:** Finally, the integration will be done through Caravel, OpenLANE will be used to combine caravel with the Top Module CAN gds file, Top Module CAN refers to the module that combines and routes CAN IP.
+- **Tasks:** Finally, the integration will be done through Caravel, OpenLANE will be used to combine caravel with the Top Module CAN gds file.
+Top Module CAN refers to the module that combines and routes CAN IP.

 ...